-'''

 atomics (Default)

-'''

 Counters will be sequentially consistent.
-If write operation A is done sequentially before write operation B, then a concurrent reader may see none of them, only A, or both A and B. It cannot see only B.
+If write operation A is done sequentially before write operation B, then a concurrent reader may see the result of none of them, only A, or both A and B. It cannot see the result of only B.